Love this market. It’s full homemade bakery goodies, international delights and of course, fresh organic fruit and vegetables.

 Be adventurous and climb Lion Rock.
 Take an hour’s hike up to Kitekite Falls for breathtaking waterfall views, or explore the caves on the north end of the beach.

-See our post on Piha and let us know what you think about it if you’ve discovered it yourself.
+See my post on Piha and let me know what you think about it if you’ve discovered it yourself.3.
+Rotorua – Tamaki Maori Village.

 If you want to learn more about the Maori Culture, you will come away with a vast array of knowledge at Tamaki.